WTM SimulateExperimental AI simulationBETA

 Five stages, one structured argument.

-A simulation isn't a chat with one model — it's an orchestrated pipeline that seeds evidence, builds a panel, runs the debate, and only then writes the report.
+A simulation isn't a chat with one model.
+It's an orchestrated pipeline that seeds evidence, builds a panel, runs the debate, and only then writes the report.

 Stage 1